ethosofscience/philosophy-stuttgart/CONTRIBUTING.md

 3. Tell everyone, including your future self, *why* you are doing what you are doing.
 4. If you can improve it, improve it.
 5. If it is not from you, indicate clearly from whom you have it.
-6. Be grateful and honour the thoughts and works of others on whom you build upon by calling their names.
+6. Be grateful and honour the thoughts and works of others on whom you build upon by prominently mentioning their names.
 7. Be noble, share it.

 ### Rules of thumb